fontina-petrakopoulou/fontina-petrakopoulou.github.io/index.md

 based both on conventional and renewable resources.
 I am particularly interested in:

-- The simulation of novel hybrid energy conversion systems (also for polygeneration),
+- The simulation of novel hybrid and other advanced energy conversion systems (also for polygeneration),

+- Estimation of present and future water use in conventional, renewable and hybrid power plants and water minimization strategies,

-- The investigation of regional energy autonomy for social and environmental benefits,
+- Regional renewable energy autonomy for social and environmental benefits,

-- The application of exergy-based thermodynamic, economic and environmental analyses for efficiency maximization and costs and environmental impact (including water usage) minimization and
+- The application of exergy-based thermodynamic, economic and environmental analyses for efficiency maximization and costs and environmental impact minimization and

 - The development of new tools for power plant optimization.